-Funding through DfE Bursaries and Scholarships
+DfE Bursaries and Scholarships

-The maths scholarship is offered by the Institute of Mathematics and its Applications (IMA).
+Mathematics scholarships are offered by the Institute of Mathematics and its Applications (IMA).
 Through its collaboration with the London Mathematical Society (LMS), the Royal Statistical Society (RSS), The Mathematical Association (MA), Mathematics in Education and Industry (MEI), and the National STEM Learning Centre, the scholarship gives the best opportunity to start an exciting career in teaching.

 As part of the scholarship, you will access superb professional resources and two years’ free membership of professional bodies.
-You will also join a community of like-minded and passionate maths enthusiasts.
+You will also join a community of like-minded and passionate Mathematics enthusiasts offering networking opportunities and professional development support.
 As a result you will have the chance to be inspired, get support and share new ideas.

 How to apply

-You can apply for a scholarship via the IOP website If your online application is shortlisted, you will be invited to attend an assessment day in London.
+You can apply for a scholarship via the IOP website.
+If your online application is shortlisted, you will be invited to attend an assessment day in London.
 At the assessment day you will sit a written test, take part in a small group discussion and attend a panel interview.

-If your application is unsuccessful, you will still be eligible for a bursary – find out more about other physics funding options.
+If your application is unsuccessful, you will still be eligible for a bursary – Physics funding options.